• Home

 • Perfect for parties, last minute entertaining and holiday gift giving!

-What is peppermint bark?
+What is white chocolate peppermint bark?

 Peppermint bark, also known as Christmas candy, is a layered holiday confection featuring a sheet of chocolate (either semisweet, dark or white) covered with peppermint candy pieces, such as crushed candy canes.
 Since ‘bark’ refers to any chocolate confection with peppermint pieces it can also include layers of pretzels, nuts, toffee, caramel or dried fruits (to name a few).